Chapter 8 Using GitHub in a workflow

 • GitHub an online platform for sharing code in a version controlled manner.

-It aids reproducibility by being online in a way that is easily shareable to others in a version controlled way.
+GitHub aids reproducibility by being online in a way that easily makes code shareable to others in a version controlled way.
 GitHub allows anyone at anytime to take a look at and obtain your code.

 Reproducible parrot has shared their analysis on GitHub allowing their fellow parrot friend to observe and learn from the code and results!
 Reproducible parrot’s friend says ‘This analysis is great and really helps inform the field!
 Glad it was shared on GitHub!’